gvwilson/sensibleadventures/misc/bear-02.md

 Sergeant Gyalpa wrapped his end of the rope behind his back and sat down on the cloud with his legs spread.
 "All right," he said to Noxy.
 Noxy pursed her lips and flashed an angry command at the cloud.
-Cloak lifted slowly, then swung toward the riverbank.
+Charger lifted slowly, then swung toward the riverbank.

 "We're up!" the prince shouted.
 For a moment everything seemed to be